UHDanke/gd_docs/suggestions/suggestions.md

 # Misc

+## Item Edit "Power" and "Root" operations

+Add Power and Root as possible operations inside the Item Edit trigger.

+Integer powers can be done with repeated item edits, but roots are a bit less intuitive and require approximation (newton's method) to obtain, which makes euclidian distance calculations more difficult than they have to be.

 ## Scale "Set Scale" option

 Sets the scale of Target GID using Center Group ID's current scale as reference.